Doctrine of Dependency

 “A time…to keep silence, and a time to speak…” (Eccl.3:7)

 “A man hath joy by the answer of his mouth: and a word spoken in due season, how good is it!”
-(Prov.15:23) Right word, rightly spoken at right time.
+(Prov.15:23) Right word, rightly spoken at the right time.

 “The lips of the righteous know what is acceptable: but the mouth of the wicked speaketh frowardness.”
-(Prov.10:32)
+(Prov.
+10:32)

 “Seest thou a man that is hasty in his words? there is more hope of a fool than of him.”
-(Prov.29:20)
+(Prov.
+29:20)

 “…a fool’s voice is known by multitude of words.”
 (Eccl.5:3)

 “A fool uttereth all his mind: but a wise man keepeth it in till afterwards.”
-(Prov.29:11)
+(Prov.
+29:11)

 “He can never speak well who cannot hold his peace.”